olivemckenzie2003/nosql-challenge/README.md

    db.createCollection("establishments")

- - to show all collections in a database
+ - show all collections in a database

    show collections

-- In a windows terminal run command
+In a windows terminal run command

   mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json

-  This command allows for the installation of 39779 records to be loaded from json file called "establishments.json" into the table "establishments" which is in the     database uk_food which in turn is in the mongo database.
-The drop part of the comand allows collections to be dropped if they are already present if the database.
+This command allows for the installation of 39779 records to be loaded from json file called "establishments.json" into the collections/table "establishments" which is in the database "uk_food" which in turn is in the mongo database.
+The drop part of the comand allows collections to be dropped if they are already present in the database.

-  Below is proof of installation which appears in the windows terminal where above command was executed
+Output extract below is proof of installation of 39779 records which appears in the windows terminal where above command was executed

 # review the collections in our new database
 #(base)